-A recent survey found record-low levels of unhappiness, with only 14% of us feeling “very happy,” down from 31% two years ago.
+It comes as no surprise that the ongoing COVID-19 pandemic hasn't helped our happiness levels.
+A survey during the pandemic found record-low levels of unhappiness, with only 14% of respondents feeling “very happy" (down from 31% two years previous).

-Yet, we want to be happy and we deeply want our children to be happy — to lead joy-filled lives.
+Yet, we want to be happy — and we deeply want our children to be happy and to lead joy-filled lives.

-The growing body of research on happiness is full of encouraging news and a clear path to boost happiness levels.
+There is encouraging news!
+A growing body of research points to a clear path to boost happiness levels.

 We used to think that brain pathways were set in early childhood.
 We now know that changes occur throughout our entire life.
 The field of neuroplasticity has shown that the brain can change in response to training and experiences.